HussainSucksAtCoding/two-body-gravity/README.md

 # two-body-gravity
-A basic simulation of two celestial bodies gravitational forces.
+A basic simulation of two celestial bodies' gravitational forces.

 this uses macroquad for graphics.